 Vocation and Leadership

 YDS enables students to prepare for the lay or ordained ministries of Christian churches.
 As part of that preparation, YDS offers an integrated program in vocation and leadership to every Master of Divinity degree student.
-The program accommodates the student’s needs and expectations for the degree, and Yale’s requirements.
+The program accommodates the student’s needs and expectations for the degree as well as Yale’s requirements.
 Support for this integrated focus within the context of the degree includes the help of academic advisers, the associate dean for ministerial and social leadership, and the director of professional formation and/or the director of supervised ministries.

-In addition to academic work, ministry studies include possibilities for regular worship with the YDS community at Marquand Chapel, at Berkeley Center, and in a wide range of denominational and other settings.
+In addition to academic work, ministry studies include possibilities for regular worship with the YDS community at Marquand Chapel, at Berkeley Center, at Andover Newton at Yale, and in a wide range of denominational and other settings.
 The Annand Program for Spiritual Formation, sponsored by Berkeley Divinity School and open to all students, encourages learning the fundamentals of prayer and Christian discipleship from seasoned clergy and lay teachers.
 The YDS Internship Program offers rich opportunities for professional growth within congregational ministry and nonprofit settings.

 In all aspects of formation for vocation and leadership, consideration of issues of race, class, gender, sexuality, and the broad scope of social justice concerns is of central importance.